 The parties should prepare papers in a fashion that will assist the Court in processing and analyzing the volume of material (e.g., tables of contents, headings, indices, bookmarks in electronic documents, pinpoint citations, etc.).
+Additionally, for motions for summary judgment only, parties should submit two paper copies of all Motion for Summary Judgment filings to Judge Frimpong's mailbox on the Fourth Floor of the First Street Courthouse.
+Pro se parties are exempt from this requirement.
 The parties shall comply with Local Rules 56-1 and 56-2, in addition to the Court's additional requirements described below.